CERTCC/CERT-Guide-to-CVD/docs/howto/coordination/leaks.md

 # Intentional or Accidental Leaks

-Unfortunately, not everyone plays by the same rules.
-You might find information you thought was shared in confidence showing up in some non-confidential location.
-It might be a simple misunderstanding, mismatched expectations, or in rare cases, a malicious act.
+Unfortunately, not everyone plays by the same rules.<!--start-->You might find information you thought was shared in confidence showing up in some non-confidential location.
+It might be a simple misunderstanding, mismatched expectations, or in rare cases, a malicious act.<!--end-->

 !!! example "Ways Information Can Leak"